0xsend/send-info-docs/docs/welcome/team.md

 Experienced Business Finance Professional.
 Skilled in Financial Analysis, Investment Strategies, Negotiation, Business Planning, Operations Management, Value Stream Mapping, and Pricing Strategy.
 Strong Financial professional with a Master of Business Administration (MBA) from Loyola Marymount University, College of Business Administration.

 ### **Erick Ho - Head of Strategy**
 Erick is a serial entrepreneur in both consumer and infrastructure startups.
 He cofounded multiple blockchain infrastructure startups, Nodies and Function.
 Previously, he served as a Senior Software Engineer at Coinbase and advised seed to Series A startups as a Solutions Architect at Amazon Web Services.
-He is currently an investor and advisor to Send and Mamo  (edited)
+He is currently an investor and advisor to Send and Mamo.

 ### **Xino Zee- Africa Lead**
 A soon-to-be legal practitioner with a firm interest in corporate legal practice, digital assets, insurance and regulatory compliance.